Critics slam 'racist' woman in gorilla mask who launched egg at Larry Elder, became violent

 "A blatant racist wearing a gorilla mask attacked @larryelder these people are completely unhinged," former Republican candidate for the Virginia House of Delegates, Jeffrey A. Dove Jr., tweeted in response to video of the incident.

-Elder was on tour of a homeless encampment in Venice Beach on Wednesday when the woman dressed in black and wearing a gorilla mask launched an egg at the conservative radio show host.
+Elder was on a tour of a homeless encampment in Venice Beach on Wednesday when the woman dressed in black and wearing a gorilla mask launched an egg at the conservative radio show host.
 The egg did not hit Elder.

 LARRY ELDER, CALIF.
 GOP CANDIDATE FOR GOVERNOR, SAYS HIS SECURITY DETAIL WAS HIT BY A PELLET GUN